charmaineyhong/zomato_data_analysis/README.md

 - **List of Restaurants**: Contains details about each restaurant.
 - **Country Code**: Shows each country's country codes.

-## Tasks and Modules
+## Modules

 The application consists of several modules, each handling specific tasks:

+### Data Loader (data_loader.py)
+This module is responsible for loading and validating the input data.
+It reads restaurant data from a JSON file and country codes from an Excel file.
+The data loader includes error handling to catch issues such as missing files or incorrect file formats.
+It ensures that the raw data is correctly loaded into Pandas DataFrames, ready for further processing.

-### Restaurant Details
+### Restaurant Details (restaurant_details.py)
-- Extracts details such as Restaurant ID, Name, Country, City, User Rating Votes, User Aggregate Rating, Cuisines, and Event Date.
-- Saves output to `restaurant_details.csv`.
+This module processes the static restaurant data.
+It extracts key fields such as Restaurant Id, Restaurant Name, City, User Rating Votes, User Aggregate Rating, Cuisines, and Event Date.
+Importantly, it also extracts a country identifier from the restaurant’s location.
+The module then merges this information with the country codes from the Excel file to map each restaurant’s country identifier to its corresponding country name.
+After handling missing values (by filling with “NA”), the processed data is saved as a CSV file (restaurant_details.csv) for later use.

-### Events
+### Events (event_processor.py)
-- Processes and extracts events that occurred in April 2019.
-- Extracted fields are Event ID, Restaurant ID, Restaurant Name, Photo URL, Event Title, and Event Dates.
-- Saves output to `restaurant_events.csv`.
+The event processor extracts event-specific details from the restaurant data.
+It iterates over each restaurant’s “zomato_events” and extracts event-related fields including Event Id, Restaurant Id, Restaurant Name, Photo URL, Event Title, Event Start Date, and Event End Date.
+The module converts the event date fields to datetime objects and then filters the events to include only those overlapping with April 2019.
+The final filtered data is exported as a CSV file (restaurant_events.csv).

-### Ratings
+### Ratings Analyzer (ratings_analyzer.py)
-- Analyzes the numeric aggregate ratings.
-- Output is to give a textual rating categories (Excellent, Very Good, Good, Average, Poor) to each of the restaurants based on the numeric aggregate ratings.
-- Documents findings in `restaurant_ratings_analysis.csv`.
+This module analyzes the relationship between numerical aggregate ratings and qualitative rating texts.
+It reads the processed restaurant details CSV, converts the “User Aggregate Rating” column to a numeric format, and computes quantiles (20th, 40th, 60th, and 80th percentiles) to establish thresholds.
+Based on these thresholds, each restaurant is assigned a rating text—Poor, Average, Good, Very Good, or Excellent.
+The analysis not only provides a distribution of these qualitative categories but also documents the approach and insights from the data.
+The final ratings analysis is saved to a CSV file (restaurant_ratings_analysis.csv).

-- Analysis approach can be seen in usage examples section
+Further analysis can be seen below in usage instructions

 ## Setup Instructions